Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Abstract

 \section{Abstract}

 Bowditch's JSJ tree for splittings over $2$-ended subgroups is a quasi-isometry invariant for $1$-ended hyperbolic groups which are not cocompact Fuchsian~\cite{bowditch}.
-Our main result gives an explicit ``visual" construction of this tree for certain hyperbolic right-angled Coxeter groups.
-As an application of our construction we identify a large class of such groups for which the JSJ tree, and hence the visual boundary, is a complete quasi-isometry invariant.
-We also show that among the Coxeter groups we consider, the cocompact Fuchsian groups form a rigid quasi-isometry class.
+Our main result gives an explicit, computable ``visual" construction of this tree for certain hyperbolic right-angled Coxeter groups.
+As an application of our construction we identify a large class of such groups for which the JSJ tree, and hence the visual boundary, is a complete quasi-isometry invariant, and thus the quasi-isometry problem is decidable.
+We also give a direct proof of the fact that among the Coxeter groups we consider, the cocompact Fuchsian groups form a rigid quasi-isometry class.
+In Appendix~\ref{app:Kn}, written jointly with Christopher Cashen, we show that the JSJ tree is not a complete quasi-isometry invariant for the entire class of Coxeter groups we consider.